 How to Do It

 The body scan can be performed while lying down, sitting, or in other postures.
 The steps below are a guided meditation designed to be done while sitting.
 You can listen to audio of this three-minute guided meditation, produced by UCLA’s Mindful Awareness Research Center (MARC), in the player; if it doesn't play, you can find it here or download it from MARC's website.*

 Especially for those new to the body scan, we recommend performing this practice with the audio.
 However, you can also use the script below for guidance for yourself or for leading this practice for others.

-You can notice your body seated wherever you’re seated, feeling the weight of your body on the chair, on the floor.
+- You can notice your body seated wherever you’re seated, feeling the support of the chair or the floor beneath you.

-And as you take a deep breath, bring in more oxygen enlivening the body.
-And as you exhale, have a sense of relaxing more deeply.
+- And as you take a deep breath, bring in more oxygen, enlivening the body.
+And as you exhale, you might experience a sense of relaxing more deeply.

-Bring your attention into your stomach area.
-If your stomach is tense or tight, let it soften.
+- Bring your attention into your stomach area.
+If your stomach is tense or tight, can you allow it to soften?
 Take a breath.

-Notice your arms.
+- Notice your arms.
 Feel any sensation in your arms.
-Let your shoulders be soft.
+Do your best to allow your shoulders to be soft.

-Soften your jaw.
-Let your face and facial muscles be soft.
+- Try to soften your jaw.
+Do your best to allow your face and facial muscles to be soft.

 * You can also listen to a 45-minute version of the Body Scan that the UC San Diego Center for Mindfulness uses in its trainings in Mindfulness-Based Stress Reduction.